simwrapper/simwrapper-python-tools/README.md

 If everything is running smoothly, then push the project to pip and conda:

+### Updating pip

-- Check in all your changes: use semantic versioning numbers
+- Commit all your changes: use semantic versioning commit messages ("fix: blah" and "feat: blah")
 - Bump the version number with `make version`
+- Commit the version bump, and push changes to Github
-- Push to pip with `make push`
+- Push to PyPi (pip) with `make push`
-- Conda will build automatically if the pip build/push is successful.
+- Take note of the SHA256 string for the new `version.tar.gz` at https://pypi.org/project/simwrapper
+  which can be found on the "Download Files" page

+### Updating conda

+- Modify the conda "feedstock" fork at https://github.com/simwrapper/simwrapper-feedstock :
+  - Edit `recipe/meta.yaml`: you probably just need to change the version string and the SHA256
+  - The SHA256 is found on https://pypi.org/project/simwrapper on the Download Files page
+- Push to Github
+- Create a pull request on https://github.com/conda-forge/simwrapper-feedstock
+  - Make notes in the PR description, checking off the relevant boxes.
+  - You don't need to do a "rerender" unless you've changed Python versions (I think)